 In short, the Internet no longer resembles its former self.
 And, as a result, a website just isn’t the valuable piece of digital real estate it once was.

-I won’t venture to declare websites “dead,” per se, but it’s time we .
+I won’t venture to declare websites “dead,” per se, but it’s time we recognize their obsolescence.
 For many independent photographers, the cost–benefit analysis has shifted to a point where running a website is no longer a necessity, or even profitable.

 That’s right: it’s 2016, and you don’t need a professional photography website.
 Let that sink in.
 It’s kind of a relief, isn’t it?
 Here are 13 reasons why: